WojciechWnek/Space_Journey/README.md

 Space journey is a simple game with login system and database.

 ### Login System
-Login System is a GUI based on [tkinter](https://docs.python.org/3.8/library/tkinter.html) module.
+Login System is a GUI based on [tkinter](https://docs.python.org/3.8/library/tkinter.html) module, which comes with python 3 and you don't have to install it on your own.

 To use application, first you have to create an account by passing username and password.
 Next head to the Login section and repeat these actions.